******Thank you for reading our profile to the end before emailing*****

 Learn about cave dwelling, join in the village life, engagement is strongly recommended.

-You can learn English and Spanish of course, from various members of the household, and maybe a little (Neapolitan) Italian from Jose (my Mum).
+You can learn English and Spanish of course, from various members of the household, and the neighbours and maybe a little (Neapolitan) Italian from Josie the grandma.
+Learn together with us…we are novices too…or share knowledge about simple building techniques including the use of yeso and the unique qualities of cave houses…

-However, beyond all that is the warm hospitality of everyone in the area.
-Of course foreigners are to be observed and to be gossiped about and present a curiosity.
+However, beyond all that, there is the warm hospitality of everyone in the area.
+Of course, foreigners are to be observed and to be gossiped about, and present a curiosity.
 But mostly there is genuine happiness to meet you and you will quickly immerse into village life if you are accepting.

-We have had the privlage to create life long friendships with many of our volunteers, and they have made great lasting friendships with each other too.
+We have had the privilege to create life long friendships with many of our volunteers, and they have made great lasting friendships with each other too.

-While volunteering with us, you'll have the oportunity to see an amazing part of Spain.
+While volunteering with us, you'll have the opportunity to see an amazing part of Spain.
 If this all sounds appealing then please send me a message.

 Joining in and adding to village life.